Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 When you’re hiring remote team members, you should focus on hiring people based on their work ethic, not just on their skills, knowledge, and experience.
 Remote workers have to work autonomously, which means they need to be independent thinkers, proactive, and problem solvers.

-Some people find it difficult to motivate themselves and to stay focused when they’re working from home with no coworkers or supervisors around them.
-Therefore, it can be a good idea to hire people who have experience working remotely in the past.
+Some people find it difficult to motivate themselves and stay focused when they’re working from home with no coworkers or supervisors around them.
+Therefore, it can be a good idea to hire people who have experience working remotely in the past if possible.

-However, don’t exclude people who have yet to try remote working (although that number has certainly dropped since the pandemic quarantine period).
+However, don’t exclude people who have yet to try remote working (although that number has certainly dropped since the quarantines the world experienced during the height of the COVID-19 pandemic).
 They just might thrive in a virtual environment!

 Onboarding should also include an introduction to everyone else on the team.
 Provide new remote workers with a list of all other team members with their roles and responsibilities, and explain who they should contact for different types of questions, problems, or support.